 Jenny Boothby received her B.S. in biomedical engineering from Georgia Tech in 2014 and her Ph.D. in biomedical engineering from UT Dallas in 2019 (mentor: Taylor Ware, Ph.D.).
 In 2016, she won an NSF Graduate Fellowship for her work on utilizing liquid crystal polymers for biological applications.
 She is currently a Postdoctoral Fellow at Johns Hopkins University Applied Physics Lab applying her experience in smart, responsive polymers to solve national challenges.

 Candace Benjamin earned a B.S. in chemistry with a concentration in biochemistry from Saint John Fisher College in 2014.
-As a 2017 NSF Graduate Research Fellowship winner, Candace is pursuing a Ph.D. in chemistry and investigating the production of more localized drug delivery methods to reduce side effects.
+A 2017 NSF Graduate Research Fellowship winner, Candace earned a Ph.D. in chemistry from UT Dallas in 2020 (mentor: Jeremiah Gassensmith, Ph.D.) investigating the production of more localized drug delivery methods to reduce side effects.

 Maria Castaneda earned a B.S. in biochemistry (2014) at The University of Tulsa and a doctorate in chemistry (2019) from UT Dallas (mentor: Jiyong Lee, Ph.D.).
 During her graduate career Maria studied the inhibition of cancer metastasis by discovering a small molecule inhibitor of the transcription factor FOXC2, helping her earn the 2016 NSF Graduate Research Fellowship.
 Most recently Maria was awarded the NIH T32 fellowship in translational genomics and precision medicine approaches in cancer (2019) as a postdoctoral fellow in the lab of Dr. Sendurai Mani at MD Anderson Cancer Research Center.
 While at MD Anderson Cancer Research Center, Maria will be investigating the role of FOXC2 in cancer stem cell determination.